Singular plane sections and the conics in the Fermat quintic threefold

 In this section we will illustrate the application of the equations obtained in Theorem \ref{main equations} to the study of conics found for plane sections in some of the components of the exceptional locus of $\overline{U}_2(X) \to \overline{\Delta}_{2,2}(X).$

-While the equations in Theorem \ref{main equations} were set up on the 4-to-1 cover of $\PP^4$ which results from combining Theorem \ref{double tangents} with Proposition \ref{4 pencils}, we note that these equations can be extended to work for points outside the regular sets of maps $\phi$ and $m$.
-Namely, for a triple $(\Lambda, P, Q)\in \overline{U}_2(X)$, equations (\ref{first eq details} -- \ref{last eq details}) can be translated following the rules \bean M_i(U)=p_i^5, \quad q_i=p_iu_i, \quad k_i=p_il_i \quad \mbox{ and hence } \quad S_{mn} =\sum_{i=0}^4p_i^{5-n-m}q_i^mk_i^n. \eean Rather than reversing the benefits of Theorem \ref{double tangents}, this coordinate choice can be interpreted as working over a blow-up of $\PP^4$ as discussed in section \ref{resolution} (an intermediate space between $\PP^4$ and $\overline{M}_{0,7}$ like the Losev-Manin spaces would be sufficient).
+While the equations in Theorem \ref{main equations} were set up on $\Delta_{2,2}(X)\setminus X_{\sigma}$, we note that these equations can be extended to work for points outside the regular sets of maps $\phi$ and $m$.
+Namely, for a triple $(\Lambda, P, Q)\in \overline{U}_2(X)$, we can unpack the change of coordinates $\nu_P^{-1}$ introduced in Section 4, so that the equations (\ref{first eq details} -- \ref{last eq details}) can be translated following the rules \bean M_i(U)=p_i^5, \quad q_i=p_iu_i, \quad h_i=p_il_i \quad \mbox{ and hence } \quad S_{mn} =\sum_{i=0}^4p_i^{5-n-m}q_i^mh_i^n. \eean Here $h_i$ are the coordinates of the point $R$ introduced in Section 4.
+Rather than reversing the benefits of Theorem \ref{double tangents}, this coordinate choice can be interpreted as working over a blow-up of $\PP^4$ as discussed in section \ref{resolution} (an intermediate space between $\PP^4$ and $\overline{M}_{0,7}$ like the Losev-Manin spaces would be sufficient).

 Consider the case when $(\Lambda, P, Q)$ is in the exceptional locus of $f: \overline{U}_2(X) \to \overline{\Delta}_{2,2}(X)$.
 Recall that this is the locus in the preimage of $X_{[k]}=\sigma_{[k]}(\Delta_{\PP^4})\bigcap (X\times X)$ for the action defined by formula (\ref{Z4 locus }), namely $P=[p_i]_i$ and $Q=[p_i\sqrt{-1}^{k_i}]_i$ with $[k_i]_i\in \ZZ_4^4$.